apache/fury-site/docs/guide/java/json-support.md

 Allow every application model and non-built-in container type that the declared schema uses.
 The checker applies while application types are prepared for serialization and parsing and must be thread-safe.
-Built-in scalars normally skip the custom checker.
+Built-in scalars normally skip the custom checker, but selecting an application codec for a built-in target makes that target subject to the checker.
 Custom codecs cannot bypass the fixed disallow list.

 `withClassLoader` fixes subtype `className` resolution.
 Otherwise `build()` snapshots the thread